Kaderde/teched2025-msad/exercises/ex2/README.md

 - Delayed Detection and Alerting.
 - Insufficient Log Retention and Analysis.

+## Why This Matters

+* **Business Impact:** Undetected attacks lead to data breaches, financial loss, and loss of customer trust.
+* **Compliance Risk:** Failure to log and monitor violates regulations, leading to fines and penalties.
+* **Security Risk:** Attackers can operate unnoticed, and incidents cannot be properly investigated.

 ## 🔐 CAP Security Concept:

   CAP provides a comprehensive audit logging framework:

 - **Personal Data Protection:** Automatic audit logging for GDPR compliance using @PersonalData annotations